FREQUENTLY ASKED QUESTIONS

-The Aloha ʻĀina Party today my be considered the spiritual incarnation of Hui Aloha ʻĀina.
+The Aloha ʻĀina Party considers Hui Aloha ʻĀina its kupuna.
 Established in 1897, Hui Aloha ʻĀina was established to fight against the Annexation of Hawai‘i to the U.S. after the illegal Overthrow of the Nation of Hawaiʻi in 1893.
 The Aloha ʻAina Party was established in 2015 to advocate for the needs of all of Hawaiʻi’s People.
 Both organizations share important fundamental principles including the recognition of the illegal Overthrow of the Kingdom of Hawai‘i in 1893, the subsequent illegal annexation of Hawai‘i to the United States in 1898, and the need for Hoʻoponopono, to make right what is wrong, as it relates to the Overthrow.

-In addition, both organizations share leadership and inspiration with the same koko (bloodline).
+In addition, both organizations share leadership and inspiration from the same koko (bloodline).
 Don Kaulia, President of the Aloha ʻĀina Party, is proud to call James Kaulia his Tutuman.
 James Kaulia was a true Hawaiian Patriot.
 He was the President of Hui Aloha ʻĀina in 1897.
-He was also one of the authors of the Petition Protesting Annexation in 1897, more commonly known as the Kūʻē Petition today.
+He was also one of the authors of the petition protesting annexation in 1897, more commonly known as the Kūʻē Petition today.

 WHO CREATED THE ALOHA ʻĀINA PARTY?